 Technical Report for the Delaware Estuary and Basin.
 Partnership for the Delaware Estuary.
-2017 also worked to compile a series of State of the Watershed reports on the Brandywine Creek, Red Clay Creek and White Clay Creek watersheds.
-Using these prior State of the Watershed reports as a model, this report serves as a comprehensive update on the current conditions and trends in the entire Brandywine-Christine watershed.
+2017 Several groups have also worked to compile a series of State of the Watershed reports on the Brandywine Creek, Red Clay Creek and White Clay Creek watersheds.
+Using these prior State of the Watershed reports as a model, this report serves as a comprehensive update on the current conditions and trends in the entire Brandywine-Christina watershed.